 These investments involve 116 renewable energy projects, which are tracked by the EICDataStream database, and forecasted to come on stream between 2025 and 2030.
-These span solar power, onshore wind, hydro, hydrogen production, carbon capture utilisation and storage (CCUS), geothermal energy, and battery and energy storage systems.
+These span solar power, onshore wind, hydro, hydrogen production, carbon capture utilization and storage (CCUS), geothermal energy, and battery and energy storage systems.

-While the region’s clean energy investments have increased exponentially, the International Energy Agency (IEA) estimates that only 20 percent of the allocated energy investments in the Middle East will be channelled to renewables, while the lion's share of the money is still spent on the oil and gas sector.
+While the region's clean energy investments have increased exponentially, the International Energy Agency (IEA) estimates that only 20 percent of the allocated energy investments in the Middle East will be channeled to renewables, while the lion's share of the money is still spent on the oil and gas sector.
 Despite increasing interest, the region remains focused primarily on hydrocarbon production, supported by abundant gas reserves and competitive pricing, amid continuing claims that fossil fuels are serving as a transitional energy source.

 The dual approach of investing in renewable energy projects, while also improving traditional energy infrastructure, reflects the complexity of the region's transition.